thomas-fossati/taps-api-drafts/draft-ietf-taps-interface.md

 {{I-D.ietf-taps-arch}}, at each stage of the lifetime of a connection.

 Transport Properties are divided into Selection, Connection, and Message Properties.

 Selection Properties (see {{selection-props}}) can only be set during pre-establishment.
 They are only used to specify which paths and protocol stacks can be used and are preferred by the application.
-Although Connection Properties (see {{connection-props}}) can be set during pre-establishment, they may be changed later.
-They are used to inform decisions made during establishment and to fine-tune the established connection.
 Calling Initiate on a Preconnection creates an outbound Connection or a Listener, and the Selection Properties remain readable from the Connection or Listener, but become immutable.

-The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Properties (see {{message-props}}).

 Selection Properties can be set on Preconnections, and the effect of Selection Properties can be queried on Connections and Messages.

+Connection Properties (see {{connection-props}}) are used to inform decisions made during establishment and to fine-tune the established connection.
+They can be set during pre-establishment and they may be changed later.
 Connection Properties can be set on Connections and Preconnections;
 when set on Preconnections, they act as an initial default for the resulting Connections.

+Message Properties (see {{message-props}}) control the behavior of the selected protocol stack(s) when sending Messages.
 Message Properties can be set on Messages, Connections, and Preconnections; when set on the latter two, they act as an initial default for the Messages sent over those Connections.